 Massachusetts domestic relations, Lexis, with supplement. § 15-48, Rights of Unmarried Parties (Cohabitation)

 Massachusetts practice series vols.
-1-3 (Family law and practice) 4th ed., Thomson Reuters, 2013, Chapter 24.
+1-3 (Family law and practice) 4th ed., Thomson Reuters, 2013, with supplements, Chapter 24.
 The Legal Status of Non-Marital Unions and Chapter 25.
 Rights, Duties and Liabilities of Domestic Partners

 Principles of the law of family dissolution, The American Law Institute, 2002 with supplements.
 Chapter 6: Domestic partners.
 While not Massachusetts specific, this chapter discusses the fair distribution of economic gain and losses that come with the termination of a domestic partnership.
 What defines domestic partnership property and how is it allocated once the partnership is over.
 Provides illustrations and examples.